profsmith89/ctps/_sources/chap01.md

 In the case of open, it is a built-in function.
 We will stick with what is built into the Python language in solving this chapter's problem; we'll see the other two categories of commands in the following chapters.

+## Scripts versus execution

-**Scripts versus execution.** So far we have a script with a single statement written in it.
+So far we have a script with a single statement written in it.
 This is like a playwright writing one line for an actor.
 But a theatrical script isn't just written, we also want the actor to perform this line so that we can see how it works.
 The equivalent of this handoff from playwright to an actor in programming is: Click your IDE's Run button.
 This instructs the Python interpreter to run your script.

 Go ahead and try it with the script we've written so far, which is copied below: